Our fibre broadband rollout is one of the fastest in the world

 Months 3-9: Planning the network

 While we're upgrading the exchange, we survey the area and draw up a plan for where the fibre, new ducts and street cabinets go.
 This often involves consultation with local councils to comply with local planning regulations.
 Cabinets themselves can be subject to delays (see our FAQ to learn more).

 Months 10-15: Installation

-The final stage is building from the exchange to the new street cabinets.
-When the first 10 cabinets are ready, we'll let our customers know and they can start to offer superfast fibre broadband services.
+The final stage is building from the exchange to new street cabinet locations that have passed the planning stage.
+When the first 10 cabinets are ready, we tell our customers so they can start to offer fibre broadband services to homes and businesses.